riff3r/react-complete-project/README.md

 - import the function - (AuthContext)
 - Access a property.
 Ex - AuthContext.Provider

+5. Consume Data
-5. Now lisining part.
+   Now lisining part.
 We can access the value in two ways

    - Off context consumer
    - React Hook

-We'll use off context consumer this time. we'll try hook later.
+   1. Off context consumer

-6. Use Off context consumer by wraping the component where provided data need to consume
+   Use Off context consumer by wraping the component where provided data need to consume

    - Use consumer - <AuthContext.Consumer> - Navigation.js
    - Consumer takes a child which is a function - {(ctx) => {}}

+   2. React Hook

+   - import useContext.
+Ex - import React, { useContext } from 'react';

+   - call it where needed.
+Ex - const ctx = useContext(AuthContext);

+## Building & Using a Custom Context Provider Component

+Need to figure out later

+## Diving into "Forward Refs"

+Need to figure out later